cs210/Worldsight/README.md

 Meshroom is an open source photogrammetry software which takes in 2D photos of an object and outputs a 3D mesh object.
 You can find the source code and documentation for meshroom [here](https://github.com/alicevision/meshroom).
 Using the software and command line interface is tedious and unintuitive for less technical people, so we are wrapping a convenient GUI around the software package, and creating python scripts that run the necessary commmands to create the 3D mesh.
 The code for the GUI can be found [here](https://github.com/cs210/Worldsight/tree/master/software-demo), and the python scripts that run meshroom can be found [here](https://github.com/cs210/Worldsight/tree/master/pipeline).

 2. Unity File Explorer and Mesh Editor
 Once the 3D mesh object is created, it will be placed in the appropriate folder in a new Unity project.
 The Unity scene will be pre-built with a file explorer, where the user can find and open multiple meshes and then editing them.
-Then Users can rotate, scale, and translate meshes into the appropriate places.
+Then users can rotate, scale, and translate meshes into the appropriate places.
 The code for this can be found at [here](https://github.com/cs210/Worldsight/tree/master/treehacks).

 # Dependencies
 We are using Unity Version [2019.3.1f1](https://unity3d.com/get-unity/download/archive)